wrbl606/accessibility_test/README.md

 - normalLargeText - meant for text used as a title of a document or other headers ([level AAA WCAG 2.1](https://www.w3.org/TR/WCAG21/#contrast-enhanced) for large text).
 It's demanding design-wise but very accessible.

+## Disclaimer

+Passing tests included in this library does not make your app [WCAG 2.1]((https://www.w3.org/TR/WCAG21/)) compliant.
+This library provides only contrast checks, which is a small fraction of [WCAG 2.1]((https://www.w3.org/TR/WCAG21/)).

+Also, there are cases when even passing included tests does not confirm that your app have proper contrast ratios, since the app can overwrite given color values in runtime or could not use the theme data provided to the test function at all.

+The goal of this package is to make developing [WCAG 2.1]((https://www.w3.org/TR/WCAG21/)) compliant app easier, not automatic.